 When I first became curious about meditation 10 years ago, I thought, “Where do I start?
 Do I have to become a monk and shave my head?
 My mind is crAzy — what if I can’t do it or it doesn’t work for me?”
 I was an anxiety stricken, over-analytical insomniac who clearly needed to meditate.

 When you learn Vedic meditation, you get to sit comfortably with your back supported and your arms and legs in any comfortable position.
-No perfect Buddha poses necessary (What a relief!
+No perfect Buddha poses necessary (What a relief!).
 You can also adjust your position during meditation; there’s no need to be a statue (thank god).

-In Vedic meditation, we don't require perfect posture because this technique works better in a relaxed upright position.
+With Vedic meditation in particular, we’re not required to have perfect posture because this technique works better in a relaxed upright position.
 Forcing perfect posture can cause strain and engage the mind in thinking, rather than activating the benefits of deep rest and relaxation.
-So sit back, relax and enjoy.
+So sit back and enjoy!

-Thankfully, thoughts are a part of the Vedic meditation process.
+Thankfully, thoughts are a part of the meditation process.
 Thinking is completely natural and one of several legitimate outcomes of correct practice.
-If this weren’t true, there’s no way I’d still be meditating today.
+If this weren’t true, there’s no way I’d would’ve been able to do it myself.

 Did you know, the average person has anywhere between 50,000–70,000 thoughts per day?
 Our minds are designed to think, just as our hearts are designed to beat.